yanlynnnnn/tp/docs/UserGuide.md

 ![deletesvc](images/deletesvc.png) <br>
 *Figure 11 - GUI outcome for `deletesvc`*

-3. You can now see that the service with service code SC001 has been deleted from Homerce.
+3. You can now see that the service that was previously on the third index in the service list has been deleted from Homerce.

 #### 4.2.5.
 Find a service by keyword: `findsvc`